microsoft/vscode-docs/docs/java/java-serverless.md

 Serverless, as indicated by its name, allows you to execute your code in a environment without having to first create a VM or publish a web application.

-This tutorial guides you through creating a [serverless](https://azure.microsoft.com/overview/serverless-computing/) function project with VS Code and [Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
-You be able to test it locally, and deploy it to Azure Functions.
+This tutorial guides you through creating a [serverless](https://azure.microsoft.com/overview/serverless-computing/) function project with VS Code and the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.
+You be able to test it locally and deploy it to Azure Functions.
 When you're done, you'll have a HTTP-triggered function app running in Azure.

 ![Access a Hello World function from the command line with cURL](images/java-serverless/hello-azure.png)